 - Look around on social media: Another possibility is to see if any flying clubs or other organizations in your area use ground schools and whether you can get in touch with previous students who attended those classes.

-- The course provider should be willing to offer you some basic information about what your training will look like, how many hours it will comprise, and any other relevant specifics you should know.
+- Ask questions: The course provider should be willing to offer you some basic information about what your training will look like, how many hours it will comprise, and any other relevant specifics you should know.
 The more course providers and potential instructors you talk to, the better equipped you’ll be to make a final decision.

-- Finally, make sure to pay attention to the teaching style of the instructors.
+- Teaching styles: Finally, make sure to pay attention to the teaching style of the instructors.
 Especially in online ground school courses, there is a big difference in teaching styles, which could make the material either sound boring, or full of fun and excitement.
 Again, try to go with a ground school where you can be sure the material and teaching style will match your personal preference.

 Our top pick: the best private pilot ground school in 2023